ibm-capi/psl_dma/sim/modelsim/README.md

 sim                            #in Modelsim GUI console run -all                       #in Modelsim GUI console
 ```

+If you update afu_questa_start.tcl in the middle, use `rs` to re-source it in Modlesim GUI.

 * In terminal window 2, Start pslse
 ```Bash